You can restore full virtual machines in place or to a new destination. Restores are supported for both Windows and Linux clients.

 - Restoring to a different region under the same subscription will create a new key vault automatically, and the restore job will complete successfully.
 For more information, see AZR0002: Out of place VM restore to different region might fail when source VM is encrypted.

-- Keys and secrets will not be accessible to subscription users by default when the Key Vault itself is restored.
+- Keys and secrets are not accessible to subscription users by default when the Key Vault itself is restored.
 The restore operation will add only the application's service principal in the Key Vault access control as an authorized user.
 If necessary, the subscription administrator can make changes to these permissions using the Azure portal.

 A full VM restore operation includes the following stages: